-Laura Cretney is a PhD student at Durham University researching diaspora mobilisation in the Yemen conflict.
-Her brand, Pink Jinn, is a socially conscious lifestyle brand inspired by the Middle East and North Africa, which promotes cross-cultural interaction and supports businesses, social enterprises and charities working with survivors of conflict and vulnerable women in the region.
+Laura Cretney is a PhD student at Durham University researching diaspora mobilization in the Yemen conflict.
+Her brand, Pink Jinn, is a socially conscious lifestyle brand inspired by the Middle East and North Africa, which promotes cross-cultural interaction and supports businesses, social enterprises, and charities working with survivors of conflict and vulnerable women in the region.
 Laura has also worked in the International Development field for over five years, designing and managing projects across the Middle East.

 Q: What’s something you like to look for when you are curating different vendors on a global marketplace?

 “So the biggest thing that I look for personally is the story behind it, so I need to be talking to the people, I need to know exactly who I’m talking to, what their relationship to the business is, and I want to hear their story not only so that I understand but so that I can communicate that effectively with our community as well…I think that storytelling is such a huge part of that, knowing where things comes from, you need to understand, you need to know the story, and it helps you to connect with people…we don’t give people enough credit for what an impact that can have in their lives just in terms of understanding the story of where something came from”

 Jackie discussing the meaning of Impact

 “The term impact can have a positive or negative connotation, so also using the word impact can sound very nebulous to some people, and impacts can mean a lot of things.
 You know can also refer to it as support, or, again we can use the term self-reliance, how does it improve or contribute towards self-reliance”

 Q: How have you seen long-term impact in the companies, in the artisan collectives that you’ve worked with?